AmanKhansili/ResumeBuilder/README.md

 - 📈 **Dynamic Data Handling**: Using Strapi allows for efficient data management, enabling users to create, edit, and retrieve their resumes seamlessly.
 - 🎨 **Flexible Design Options**: Tailwind CSS empowers developers to create visually appealing layouts quickly, enhancing the overall aesthetic of the application.
 - ⚙️ **Real-Time Updates**: The app's ability to reflect changes instantly in the preview fosters a more interactive user experience, allowing users to see immediate results.
-- 🌐 **Easy Deployment**: Utilizing Hostinger simplifies the deployment process, making it easier for developers to launch their applications without hassle.
+- 🌐 **Easy Deployment**: Utilizing [....] simplifies the deployment process, making it easier for developers to launch their applications without hassle.
 - 🤖 **AI Integration**: Leveraging AI to generate resume summaries adds value to the app, providing users with tailored content that enhances their job applications.